 What does MIPS reporting entail?

 While MIPS replaces PQRS in its entirety, there are some similarities between the two programs—namely, that providers will continue to report quality measures.
 As it stands now, most providers are required to report at least six measures—across any combination of quality domains—including one outcome measure.
 Additionally, most eligible providers must attest that they’ve completed up to four improvement activities and fulfill the required advancing care information measures.
 However, according to the AAFP, to “ease the transition to MIPS, CMS has introduced the Pick Your Pace option for the 2017 performance period.”
 That means 2017 EPs can choose to participate on a full, partial, or test basis to avoid incurring a negative payment adjustment (the reporting requirements and associated incentives vary for each level of participation).
 Stay tuned to the WebPT Blog for more specific program instructions as we learn how therapists can voluntarily participate in the program.
-Or, check out this CMS chart to learn what other providers must do to satisfy MIPS requirements in 2017.

 If I met PQRS requirements, will I automatically meet MIPS requirements?